-Parishioners will be seated outdoors to promote healthy air flow during Mass.
-Please bring a chair or blanket for you and your family.
+Doors & windows will be open to promote healthy air flow during Mass.
 Dress accordingly to suit your comfort with warm or cool weather.
+If sitting outside, please bring a chair or blanket for you and your family.

 Observe social distancing at all times in the parking lot and on church grounds.

 Please use the provided hand sanitizer.
 There will also be a collection box available for your offertory gift or collection baskets will be offered during Mass.
 Click here if you are interested in offering an online gift.

 An usher will guide you for Communion.
 Please respect the directions given by ushers.
 They have been fully trained to promote safety and reverence during the liturgy.
 We appreciate your patience.